cultuurnet/stoplight-docs-best-practices/docs/pagination.md

 ## Parameters

-Endpoints that support pagination should support the following two (optional) query parameters:
+Endpoints that support pagination must support the following two (optional) query parameters:

 *   `start`: An integer, `>= 0`, indicating the result number from where to start including results (inclusive).
-Should default to `0` if not provided in the requested URL.
+Must default to `0` if not provided in the requested URL.
 If needed you are free to choose an upper limit that your API supports.
 *   `limit`: An integer, `>= 0`, indicating the amount of results to include on the page.
 Should default to a sensible number depending on the data you're returning if not provided.
 If needed you are free to choose an upper limit that your API supports.

 Example: